sf122458/CompressLab/README.md

 - **Multi-λ Training & Parallel Model Execution**

-  The framework supports configuring multiple λ values in the loss function to enable simultaneous training of multiple models, offering three training modes:
+  The framework supports configuring multiple λ values in the loss function to enable simultaneous training of multiple models.
+It also supports parallel forward and backward passes for multiple models with the help of `vmap`.
-  - `fast`: Leverages PyTorch `vmap` to perform batch-wise forward propagation for multiple models in a single forward pass.
-  - `medium`: Conducts individual forward propagation for each model and aggregates gradient backpropagation at the ends.
-  - `slow`: Executes forward propagation and gradient backpropagation sequentially for each model.

-  **NOTE: `vmap` may not optimize training speed for certain GPUs, requiring a trade-off between `fast` and `medium` modes.
-For example, the training time per epoch of `fast` is reduced to 80% of `medium` mode on the 4090, while it increases on the 1080Ti.
-In terms of GPU memory consumption: `slow` < `medium` < `fast`.**

 Training progress is monitored in real time via `TensorBoard`.

+  **NOTE: `vmap` is not capable of accelerating the training process under all circumstances.**

 - **Automatic Metric Calculation via Dataclass Encapsulation**